 Have you always been interested in fashion?

 I've never been interested in fashion, but have always been fascinating by diamonds and gems.
-I always wanted to work in the jewellery industry.
+I always wanted to work in the jewelry industry.

 What was the inspiration behind your latest collection?

 My daughter!
 The idea to create the perfect precious and symbolic gift for mothers came when I became a mum for the first time in 2014.
 I wanted to bring a distinctive light to the diamond, by imagining a symbolic gift, a parure as a sign of love, a beautiful promise of eternity and a family jewel to hand down over the course of time.

 No, my daughter and my little boy (to come) are a real source of inspiration.
 I am 7 months pregnant which motivates me to create and develop the brand as a sign of love.